jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 In Nature, there are continual adaptations of existing lifeforms, and then sometimes entirely new lifeforms.
 In Techvolution, this is the difference between upgraded technology and an entirely new tool.

 Upgrading a technology, such as going from sedans to SUVs, VHS to DVD's is a small change.
 While each product is different technologically, they still do the same job.
 While DVDs are better than VHS tapes, a person still needs to rent movies from Blockbuster.
-Someone steering an SUV has a nicer ride than a sedan, but they're still driving on the same traffic-filled road.
-These users may have more style and features, but all things considered, they have the same powers and are thus identical cyborgs.
+SUV users may have more style and features then a boring sedan, but all things considered, they're driving on the same raods, and are thus identical cyborgs.
 The point is, a brand new technology doesn't start a political battle.
 The Death Star isn't fired up, so to speak.

 But when we've upgraded enough technologies, like microchips, touchscreens, batteries, and Wi-Fi, a protagonist can unlock a new tool like smartphones.
 New tools solve problems in a new way.

 And this is a big deal.

 Because new tools prompt a question: who controls it?
 After all, whoever does is more powerful.
-While the game of civilization is the struggle to overcome problems by upgrading technology and inventing new tools, politics is about the battle to control them.
+While the game of civilization is the struggle to overcome problems by upgrading technology and inventing new tools, politics is about the battle to control levers of power.
 The people with the old tool fight to retain their power.
 While inventors imagine a modern society that shares it.

 Darth Blockbuster will gladly fire up the Death Star to use society's rulebook to suppress new tools.

 But lawsuits, lobbying, and other techniques take time and money.
 It's better for the antagonists if Main Street's love of majic is misdirected for the continued enjoyment of old technology.

-For example, muscle cars kept customers away from electric cars with techniques like mass advertising, fancy auto shows, and spectacular chromes plated V8 power!
+For example, gas cars kept customers away from electric cars with techniques like mass advertising, fancy auto shows, and spectacular chromes plated V8 power!
 Electric vehicles like Tesla's are a new and better tool because they have far fewer parts and can be fueled using renewable energy.
 With a solar roof, player gods can even fuel their own vehicles.

 But because of intense marketing and cultural bias in general, most Americans didn't (and sometimes still don't) see the majical potential of electric vehicles.
 Which is why I call anti-evolution persuasion techniques dark majic.

-Note, this doesn't mean muscle car culture is bad.
-It means the millions of people slogging themselve through bumper to bumper traffic everyday inside 300+ HP cars is silly.
-Instead of solving the underlying problem, a horrible commute, dark majic sugarcoats it with a old tool that might as well be a veil over our eyes.
+Note, this doesn't mean car culture is bad.
+It means the millions of people slogging themselve through bumper to bumper traffic everyday inside 300+ hp cars and trucks is silly.
+Instead of solving the underlying problem, a horrible commute, air pollution, buying oil from nefarious countries, dark majic sugarcoats it with a old tool that might as well be a veil over our eyes.

-Dark majic is the spectacle that surrounds today's Industrial Age tools.
+Today, dark majic surrounds Industrial Age tools with spectacle.
 Soda marketing campaigns and credit card reward programs are easy examples.
 This fake majic is insidious.
 It gives people the joy of learning about technology but doesn't upgrade their cyborgology.
-Dark majic rather sugar coats a bad life with false luxury.
 Like a corrupted rule book, dark majic stalls our society in the game of civilization.

 To destroy the Death Star Stargazer, we have to first remove the dark majic masks antagonists work so hard to put on us.